Inland Customs Line: On smuggling

-The Line was intended was to prevent smuggling, and in this respect it was fairly successful.
+The Line was intended to prevent smuggling, and in this respect it was fairly successful.
 Smugglers who were caught by customs men were arrested and fined around 8 rupees, those that could not pay being imprisoned for around six weeks.
 The number of smugglers caught increased as the line extended and was built up.
 In 1868 2,340 people were convicted of smuggling after being caught on the line, this rose to 3,271 smugglers in 1873–74 and to 6,077 convicted in 1877–78.

 Several methods of smuggling were employed.
 Early on, when patrols were patchy, large scale smuggling was common, with armed gangs breaking through the line with herds of salt-laden camels or cattle.
 As the line was strengthened, smugglers changed tactics and would try to disguise salt and bring it through the line or throw it over the hedge.
-Sometimes smugglers hid salt within the jurisdiction of the customs department to collect the 50 percent finders fee.
+Sometimes smugglers hid salt within the jurisdiction of the customs department to collect the 50 per cent finders fee.

 Clashes between smugglers and customs men were often violent.
 Customs officials "harassed Indian people and exhorted bribes".
 Many of the smugglers died, with examples including one drowning while trying to escape by swimming an irrigation tank and another accidentally killed by other smugglers during a fight with customs men.
 In September 1877, one large skirmish occurred when two customs men attempted to apprehend 112 smugglers and were both killed.
 Many of the gang were later caught and either imprisoned or transported.